14 Things Your Dog Trainer Wishes You Knew

 –Your dog is not a pack animal.
-You are a family not a pack.
+You are a family, not a pack.
 You don’t need to be a pack leader.
 Being a pet parent as you are with any family member is the correct family dynamic and structure.
 Misguided and outdated perceptions drawn upon from captive wolves pervade the uninformed.
 On this note, your dog is also not trying to be your Alpha, Beta, Omega or any other letter of the Greek alphabet.
-This illogical comparison is drawn from studies done on captive wolves and even David Mech, the preeminent scientist who founded this theory has long ago denounced support of the outdated Alpha pack notion.
+This illogical comparison is drawn from studies done on captive wolves and even David Mech, the preeminent scientist who founded the term “Alpha” wolf has long ago denounced the support of the outdated Alpha pack notion.
 If the leading scientist who first coined the term “Alpha” status for wolves has stopped using this term decades ago, why is it still being used to describe dogs?!
-Wolves are not considered Alphas any longer by contemporary scientists; instead they are considered the breeding pair or more simply, the mother and father, no different than our family structure.
+Wolves are not considered Alphas any longer by contemporary scientists; instead, they are considered the breeding pair or more simply, the mother and father, no different than our family structure.

 –There is NEVER a need for a choke chain, shock collar or pronged collar.
 Not in the military, not in the police, not for service dog training and not with a family dog.
 It is more outdated than smoking inside commercial airplanes.
 It is not only highly unethical but also inhumane and not as effective as force-free positive reinforcement.
 Don’t let the pretty marketing and advertising and euphemistic names (tickle, stimulus, vibrating collar) fool you.
 They were ALL designed to inflict pain and only work by increasing the amount of pain and discomfort.

 –Your dog is not revengeful or acting a certain way to spite you.
 Fluffy does not rip up your couch or new Jimmy Choo shoes to spite you.
 You have to teach your dog good habits and behaviors with appropriate chew toys.
 Otherwise, your shoes and couch are the same texture, materials, and plushness as their toys.
 Now, who’s the dummy 🙂